open-ephys/gui-docs/source/FAQ/index.rst

 **My current data acquisition software does X. Can you add this feature to the Open Ephys GUI?**

 To request a new feature, please `post an issue on GitHub <https://github.com/open-ephys/plugin-GUI/issues>`__.
-If it seems like something that would benefit a reasonably large fraction of the Open Ephys user base, we'll consider adding it to our `development roadmap <https://github.com/open-ephys/plugin-GUI/issues/435>`__.
+If it seems like something that would benefit a reasonably large fraction of the Open Ephys user base, we'll consider adding it to our development roadmap.
 As with nearly all neuroscience-specific software projects, our development resources are extremely limited.
 But we love to learn about the needs of the community, so don't hesitate to let us know what you'd like to see in a future release!

 |